Surrogate Consent /Use of a Legally Authorized Representative (LAR)

 Determinations about who can serve as an LAR, that is, consent on behalf of someone else’s participation in research, are based on the jurisdiction in which the research is being conducted.
 The PI must understand the implications of state laws for the proposed research and describe how differing state requirements will be met in the research.
 Also note that research being conducted in foreign countries is subject to applicable laws for designating a legally authorized representative for the region or country in which the research is being conducted.

 For research in which one or more eligible participants may require an LAR (as described in the protocol), the PI should cite, or provide an excerpt of, the relevant law regarding which individuals may serve as LARs for research being conducted outside of Virginia.
-The IRB reviewer may consult with the IRB Chair or OECO regarding the appropriateness of LAR eligibility for such research.
+The IRB reviewer may consult with the IRB Chair regarding the appropriateness of LAR eligibility for such research.
 General Counsel may also be asked to provide an opinion in this regard.

 - If two or more persons who qualify as legally authorized representatives and have equal decision-making priority inform the principal investigator or attending physician that they disagree (with each other) as to participation of the prospective subject in human research, the subject shall not be enrolled in the human research that is the subject of the consent.